-We’re celebrating Heal’s 200 by sharing the stories from our history.
-We’re starting with the tale of our flagship store, an iconic building that is recognised the world over.
+We’re telling the tale of our flagship store, an iconic building that is recognised the world over.
 However, what is lesser known is that Heal’s has been a feature of the Tottenham Court Road landscape for a staggering 200 years.
 Here’s the story of how our reign came to be.

 The year is 1810.
 Beethoven has composed Fur Elis and Jane Austen is putting the finishing touches on her first novel, Sense & Sensibility.
 Meanwhile, John Harris Heal decides to establish Heal & Son, a feather-dressing business that brings French-style feather-filled mattresses to the masses.
 A short while later in 1818, John Harris Heal relocates his feather-dressing business from its original location on Rathbone Place to 203 Tottenham Court Road, marking the beginning of an epic 200-year journey of retail and design on Tottenham Court Road.

 In contrast to the bustling, metropolitan place that it is today, the site was a primarily rural location and the lease even stipulated there must be appropriate accommodation for 40 cows.
 After John’s death in 1833, his widow, Fanny Heal, preserved with the family business, renamed the firm Fanny Heal & Son, Bedding Manufacturers, and moved the premises in 1840 to the current site at 196 Tottenham Court Road.

 After a period of substantial growth, Heal’s needed more retail and workshop space.
 In 1854, architect James Morant Lockyer – an authority on the Italian Renaissance period – designed a new building in Venetian Palazzo style to incorporate 186-198 Tottenham Court Road.
 The new Heal’s shop became one of the largest in London.